agorapulse/grails-facebook-sdk/README.md

 ## User Id

-You can also check if current user has authorized your app and is authenticated, get `userId` from *facebookAppService*.
+You can check if current user has authorized your app and is authenticated, get `userId` from *facebookAppService*.
 It will return `0` if user is not authenticated (or if he has not authorized your app).

 ```groovy